FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/taisho.md

 ![taisho_patent.jpg](/suryong_nintendo_labels/taisho/taisho_patent.jpg =100x)
 <span style="font-size:small;">*Illustration of the label from the trademark submission in 1900, which depicts Prince Iwao Oyama.*</span>

-It was later replaced with a different Japanese General whose identity is not confirmed (possibly still Prince Iwao Oyama, or a fictional Japanese General).
+It was later replaced with a different illustration whose identity is not confirmed (possibly still Prince Iwao Oyama, or a fictional Japanese General).

 ![taisho_standard.png](/suryong_nintendo_labels/taisho/taisho_standard.png =100x)
 <span style="font-size:small;">*Illustration of the label from the Nintendo early Showa era poster.*</span>